nhuhoang0701/wasabi/README.md

   - From the ~/wasabi root folder (the folder which contains this README.md file):
      `./wasabi.sh`
         This will import all necessaries dependencies , compile and place necessary var. env.

- Once the env. is ready, to get all necessaries var. env., from the ~/wasabi root folder (the folder which contains this README.md file):
+ Once the env. is ready, to just get the necessaries var. env., from the ~/wasabi root folder (the folder which contains this README.md file):
       `source ./scripts/set_env.sh`

  # Execute wasm/WASI file on your browser: